 RELATED: What Do You Get When You Buy a Professional Dress Form?

 Why I Sewed a Dress Form

-In summer 2020, I was designing the Cass T-shirt sewing pattern.
-I was struggling to develop a plus-sized version of the pattern.
+In summer 2020, I was designing Cass, Sie Macht’s free T-shirt pattern PDF.
+I struggled to develop a plus-sized version of the pattern.
 What came up time and again was my need for a plus-sized fit model.